 Matthew studied at the University of Nottingham (2010 – 2014), graduating top of his year in law.
-This included an exchange year at the University of Texas at Austin Law School, during which he worked as a Student Criminal Defence Attorney representing death row inmates.
+This included an exchange year at the University of Texas at Austin Law School (2012/13), during which he worked as a Student Criminal Defence Attorney representing death row inmates.

 Matthew has a busy personal injury practice, acting for both claimants and defendants.
 He accepts instructions on a CFA basis.

-He regularly appears at trial and interlocutory hearings in cases involving road traffic accidents (including motorbikes and buses), employers’ liability claims, occupiers’ liability claims and public liability claims.
+He regularly appears at trial and interlocutory hearings in cases involving road traffic accidents (including motorbikes and buses), Highways Act claims, employers’ liability claims, occupiers’ liability claims and public liability claims.

-- Representing an employee of a well-known supermarket chain following a warehouse accident involving a defective pump-powered truck;
+- Representing an employee of a well-known supermarket chain following a warehouse accident involving a defective pump-powered truck (PPT);

-- Representing a Nurse who contracted tuberculosis at work;
+- Representing a Nurse who contracted tuberculosis at work due to inadequate PPE;

-- Representing a Theatre Support Worker who dislocated her knee pushing a maternity bed and drip stand whilst transferring a patient to theatre for an emergency caesarean section;
+- Representing a Theatre Support Worker who dislocated her knee pushing a maternity bed and drip stand whilst transferring a patient;

-- Representing NHS Trusts in multiple claims brought by nurses who have been attacked by patients;
+- Representing NHS Trusts in multiple claims brought by nurses who were attacked by patients;

 - Representing an NHS Trust in a claim by an employee who was injured while pushing a records trolley which ran out of battery;